josephryan/DayhoffRecodingTests/README.md

 ### CONCLUSION

 For the reasons stated above, I argue that Dayhoff recoding should be used with caution.
 Given that 19/20 amino acids are affected by the application of Dayhoff recoding, it is almost certain to give alternative topologies when applied to large difficult datasets.
-Given all of the uncertainty surrounding Dayhoff recoding (ie. the choice of matrix, the affect of different matrices on the codings, the availability of probabilistic methods that address the problem) I don't see a strong case for applying Dayhoff recoding.
+The parameters used to construct and apply the recodings are arbitrary, and may conflict with the probabilistic methods designed to address the same challenges (saturation and long-branch attraction).
+Given all of the uncertainty surrounding Dayhoff recoding (ie. the choice of matrix, the affect of different matrices on the codings, the availability of probabilistic methods that address the problem) I don't see a strong case for applying Dayhoff recoding, and take results based on these analyses with a grain of salt.

 ### FILES